artilleryio/artillery/README.md

 Enjoying using Artillery?
 Give us a star for good karma 🌟 (we <a href="https://ecologi.com/artilleryio">plant a tree</a> for every GitHub star)

 <a href="https://www.artillery.io/blog/artillery-hiring-product-engineers">We're also hiring</a>.
-If you love building tools for other developers, and want to help make the world's software more performant and reliable, we'd love to hear from you.
+If you love building tools for other developers and want to help make the world's software more performant and reliable, we'd love to hear from you.